Once the centre of a new-settled hamlet, vital flour from farms all around; alive again, 200 years of community pride

 Check out all the events at the Mill throughout 2018

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to the Old Stone Mill.
 We’ll post your photos and stories here!
+Connect with us